Reading and writing support

 Studying with a disability

-You are welcome to contact us and ask how having a disability may affect your studies and how you apply for study support.
+You are welcome to contact us to ask questions.
+We can explain how a disability might affect your studies and guide you through the application process.